wasserman-group/pyCADMium_examples/README.md

 Proceed to explore each of the directories based on your interests.
 Each Notebook performs a *single* task, and thus, they are all self-contained.

-For any questions please email us at: awasser@purdue.edu
+For any questions, comments or suggestions please email us at: awasser@purdue.edu
+Or open an issue and/or pull-request.
+All contributions are welcomed :)

+#### Community guidelines:
+This repository follows the same guidelines as pyCADMium.
+Read about them [in the main repository](https://github.com/wasserman-group/pyCADMium)

 #### Acknowledgements
 *Victor H. Chavez* was supported by a fellowship from The Molecular Sciences Software Institute under NSF grant OAC-1547580.